DenBern/NASAImagesLibrary/README.md

 ### Task requirements:
 <div align="start">
-  NASA has revealed a public API for the image collection.
-We would like to explore the content using the client side application.<br>
+<ul>NASA has revealed a public API for the image collection.
+We would like to explore the content using the client side application.
 API docs: <a href="https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf" target="_blank">https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf</a>
 Requirements:
 - Create a React single page application (it’s ok to use CRA).